 There is also an exception for secondary school students on a formal work experience program provided they are directly supervised by another worker who has gone through a check.

 This will be a market driven requirement.
 Workers who work for unregistered providers can apply for an NDIS Worker Screening Check.
 This is a pretty new thing because screening requirements have historically been part of funding agreements, meaning they applied primarily to government funded services (and some brokerage contracts).
 Under the NDIS self-managing participants can require that their workers have an NDIS Worker Screening (and they are encouraged to do so).
+It is worth noting that some states and territories are deciding whether or not they will enforce checks for all providers regardless of registration status (so make sure you keep up to date with those requirements first and foremost).

 Who is responsible for this?